Corvusoft/restq/documentation/DESIGN.md

 It is encouraged that any implementation of this interface **SHOULD** be of an asynchronous nature, to reduce thread contention within the exchange.
 This can be achieved with [MariaDB](https://mariadb.com/kb/en/mariadb/using-the-non-blocking-library/), [PostgreSQL](http://www.postgresql.org/docs/7.3/static/libpq-async.html), and other database products.

+It is also highly recommended that implementers put in place resource and query caching.
+Only probing the abstracted database when required during start-up and resource creation/modification.

 ```
  +-----------------------------------------+
  |             <<interface>>               |